haltunbay/siemens.assignment/README.md

 - **Home:** It is greeting page for end users which contains brief information about application.
 - **Customer:** The customers are listed in table format.
 Edit or delete existing customers is possible.
 - **Customer form:** Allows editing or inserting new customers.
 In the component Angular ReactiveForms is used.
+Beside that followingcomponents used
+- **CustomerService:** Service module for making http calls to the asp.net core web api.
+- **CanDeactivateCustomer:** canDeactive guard for warning user before leaving form with unsaved changes.
 -- An existing customer data is displayed if first and last name is in querystring provided.
 -- In first name and lastname fields typehead search suggestion(from PrimeNg) list is displayed.
 For the exising first and last name customer information is retrieved from database.
 -- The primary keys first and last name are case sensitive which means same name with different letter case can be saved.
 -- Form has validation controls for required fields and formatting of phone number and email.
 -- Additionally a dirty  check with canDeactive feature is made to warn user if unsaved data exists before leaving form.

+### Docker support
+To dockerize backend and frontend service Docker files is placed inside projects.
+The generated images pushed to the dockerhub with tag haltunbay/yacdbackend and haltunbay/yacdfrontend.
+They can be run with docker-compose.yml which placed in root folder.